 In an effort to support the process of creating lasting change, the format of this year’s workshop includes 6 follow-up sessions.
 The focus of these sessions is to support you in generalizing the progress achieved throughout the intensive treatment on March 29th – 31st.
-These follow-up sessions occur on the outlined dates and times in the spring/summer of 2019.
-Please refer to the brochure for specifics.

 Fees and Registration

-For more information about WWEC ’19, including pricing, a schedule of events, location, and the follow-up therapy sessions, please see our brochure.
+For more information about WWEC ’19, including pricing, a schedule of events, location, and details about the follow-up therapy sessions, please see our brochure.
 Interested participants and their families should contact us to confirm their spot by March 1st.
-You can contact us at firstname.lastname@example.org or 518-485-3092.
+You can contact us at email@example.com or 518-485-3092.
 We look forward to hearing from you!